 - Elor'shan (Leyline Feed: Elor'shan) — Spend 250 Ancient Mana.

 You can find all of the locations on the map below.

 Each leyline feed that you find and re-activate, excluding the starter quest in Anora Hollow, will reward you with 75 reputation with the Nightfallen, as well as a permanent buff to the amount of Ancient Mana mobs will drop.
 This buff, Ancient Mana Scavenging, is gained through quests with Arcanist Valtrois that can only be unlocked after finding the leyline feeds.

 Nightfallen Insignias grants 250 reputation per use.
 You can find them in treasure chests across the Broken Isles, as well as being a reward from certain Class Order Hall missions.

 Certain dungeons in Legion will award reputation for their respective factions.
-For the Nightfallen, you will gain reputation inside the Court of Stars and the Arcway instances for each boss you kill.
+For the Nightfallen, you will not gain any reputation from dungeons.

 Given the fact that there are no strict dailies in Legion for the reputations, it can be difficult to provide an accurate estimate.
 Generally, getting the reputation to exalted takes between 1 and 2 months for an average player, assuming completion of all of the criteria listed in the guide, every time they are available.